Steamcord/steamcord-docs/README.md

 # Steamcord Docs

 To use Steamcord, you must subscribe.
-See the [plans available](https://steamcord.io/pricing).
+See the [subscription plans available](https://steamcord.io/pricing).

 ## Games currently supported